Independence in Infinite Probabilistic Databases: Introduction

-A limitation of the current standard model of probabilistic databases is that PDBs are assumed to be finite, that is, only finitely many instances can have a non-zero probability.
-This implies that only finitely many facts have a non-zero marginal probability, which is not a natural assumption if facts involve attributes ranging over infinite domains like the integers, real numbers, or strings.
+In the literature on probabilistic databases, whenever PDBs are formally introduced, they are usually defined as a probability space over \emph{finitely} many possible worlds.
+Then, only finitely many instances can have a non-zero probability and, in particular, only finitely many facts have a non-zero marginal probability.

+This assumption is clearly not natural if facts are uncertain, but involve attributes ranging over infinite domains like the integers, real numbers, or strings.
 Even if implementations put restrictions on these domains (64-bit integers or floating point numbers, 256-character strings), the mathematical abstraction that we use to reason about such systems is based on the ideal infinite domains.
 For example, if a database records temperature measurements (or other sensor data), then the values are reals.
 We may want to allow for some noise in the data, naturally modeled by a normal distribution around the measured values, and this already gives us a simple example of a PDB with an infinite (even uncountable) sample space.
+We illustrate this situation with our next example, and point out several problems that occur when we restrict ourselves to finite PDBs.